dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 ## Setting up Dolt with Tableplus

-[Tableplus](https://tableplus.com/) is the recommended SQL editor to use with dolt.
+[Tableplus](https://tableplus.com/) is the recommended SQL editor to use with Dolt.
 Let's clone a Dolt repo and connect it to Tableplus.

-### Step 1: Cloning a repository.
+### Step 1: Cloning a database.

-Open your terminal and clone the following [repository](https://www.dolthub.com/repositories/dolthub/ip-to-country/data/master).
+Open your terminal and clone the following [database](https://www.dolthub.com/repositories/dolthub/ip-to-country/data/master).

 ```bash
 dolt clone dolthub/ip-to-country && cd ip-to-country